Parshvavyas17/CP-repo/README.md

 This repository contains the basic starting code setup for CP.

-This files have the fast input output functions.
+These files have the fast input output functions.